-During the past decade of research, increasing effort has been spent on designing polymer interfaces on solid surfaces with molecular precision in order to modulate interfacial physicochemical properties that are fundamental in the fabrication, modification, and performance of devices, ranging from sensors to tissue engineering supports.
-The reduction of nonspecific biological contamination and lubrication have represented two of the most required properties, especially when synthetic materials are expected to integrate within physiological media without altering their interfacial composition and if a minimization of the mechanical stress toward the surrounding environment when shear is applied is sought.
+During the last decade of research, increasing efforts have been spent in designing polymer interfaces on solid surfaces with molecular precision, in order to modulate interfacial physicochemical properties that are fundamental in the fabrication, modification and performance of devices, ranging from sensors to tissue engineering supports.
+The reduction of unspecific biological contamination and lubrication have represented two of the most required properties, especially when synthetic materials are expected to integrate within physiological media without altering their interfacial composition, and if a minimization of the mechanical stress towards the surrounding environment when shear is applied is sought.

-To meet these needs, the composition of polymer-brush-based coatings has been progressively optimized in order to reach full biopassivity within highly contaminating media, such as blood and serum, reduce polymer degradation even after long incubation times, and simultaneously increment lubricity.
-Although attaining increasingly bioinert and lubricious surfaces has encompassed the application of highly hydrated polymer brushes, for instance, featuring polyzwitterions, the modulation of polymer-brush architecture has concomitantly emerged as an additional method to broaden the tuning potential for the above-mentioned properties.
+In order to meet these needs, the composition of polymer brush-based coatings has been progressively optimized in order to reach full biopassivity within highly contaminating media, such as blood and serum, reduce polymer degradation even after long incubation times, and simultaneously increment lubricity.
+While attaining increasingly bioinert and lubricious surfaces has encompassed the application of highly hydrated polymer brushes, for instance featuring polyzwitterions, 156 the modulation of polymer-brush architecture has concomitantly emerged as an additional method to broaden the tuning potential for the above-mentioned properties.

-In particular, while keeping the composition of a polymer assembly constant, the translation of topology effects under the confinement of a grafting surface has enabled us to significantly alter interfacial physicochemical properties that determine the performance of polymer brushes within physiological environments
+In particular, while keeping the composition of a polymer assembly constant, the translation of topology effects under the confinement of a grafting surface has enabled to significantly alter interfacial physicochemical properties that determine the performance of polymer brushes within physiological environments.

-In our work, we demonstrated that the application of branched or looped polymer architectures substantially altered the steric stabilization and viscoelasticity of brush assemblies,
+Especially in our works we demonstrated that the application of branched or looped polymer architectures substantially altered steric stabilization and viscoelasticity of brush assemblies, providing a more efficient barrier towards unspecific contamination by biomolecules, and suggesting new approaches for suppressing mechanical energy dissipation under shear, and reduce friction.